OrganicGUARD for Urban Greening & Public Tree Projects

 This often leads to situations where plastic is left in place simply because removal is costly, disruptive, or overlooked — resulting in long-term contamination rather than a clean end-of-life.

-By contrast, compostable mulch performs its function during the critical years, then naturally breaks down, leaving no plastic residue behind.
+By contrast, compostable mulch performs its function during the critical years, then is gradually assimilated through natural soil biological processes, leaving no persistent plastic residues behind.

 In visible, publicly accountable spaces, what remains underground matters just as much as what performs above ground.